Honka3rd/RxStore/README.md

   setState({ complex: { ...getDefault("complex") } });
 }, 2000);

-// only log one time, even the "complex" object changed, because the compare criterion is the "complex.id, see the compare function defination" observe("complex", console.log);
+// only log one time, even the "complex" object changed, because the compare criterion is the "complex.id, see the compare function definition" observe("complex", console.log);
 ```